pinkcigareti/etcminer/README.md

 # etcminer

-> Ethereum (ethash) miner with OpenCL, CUDA and stratum support
+> Ethereum (etchash) miner with OpenCL, CUDA and stratum support

-**etcminer** is an Ethash GPU mining application: with etcminer you can mine every coin which relies on an Ethash Proof of Work.
+**etcminer** is an Etchash GPU mining application: with etcminer you can mine every coin which relies on an Etchash Proof of Work.

 This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
 Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
 In the spirit